 Everything a Hunter Needs

 The answer is balance.
-Thirty caliber bullets strike a good balance between the aerodynamic efficiency and deep penetration offered by six through seven millimeter bullets, and the wide wound channels created by larger calibers.
-Thirties also have good sectional densities—the ratio between bore diameter and bullet weight, which dictates how well a projectile penetrates a target.
+Thirty caliber bullets strike a good balance between the aerodynamic efficiency and deep penetration offered by six through seven-millimeter bullets, and the wide wound channels created by larger calibers.
+The thirties also have good sectional densities—the ratio between bore diameter and bullet weight, which dictates how well a projectile penetrates a target.
 The higher the SD, the deeper penetration, in general.
 Thirties have flatter trajectories than big bores, as a rule.
-These are the qualities which attracted the American military to the thirty bore and have satisfied hunters ever since.
+These are the qualities that attracted the American military to the thirty bore and have satisfied hunters ever since.

 Better in So Many Ways

 There are other thirty caliber hunting cartridges, but the .30-06 remains at the top.
 It generates one hundred feet per second greater velocity than the .308 Winchester, its leading competitor, for any given bullet weight.
 It is more available worldwide than either the .303 British or 7.62x54R, its two contemporaries.
 It just works well, no matter the climate or game.

 American soldiers learned to love the .30-06.
 Since many vets also shot the .30-06 in target matches after their service days, it made sense to use a familiar round for hunting as well.
 As the United States prospered after both world wars, American hunters flocked to Africa, South America, Alaska, Canada, and Europe.
 The .30-06’s effectiveness impressed non-American hunters and they soon adopted it as well.
 By the 1980s, the .30-06 had become as prevalent around the globe as American fast food, soft drinks, and rock and roll.

 If It Walks, There's a .30-06 Load for It